Elevation: 10,744 ft

 The GPS track below shows the line I descended and the photo show other possible lines.
 The lower sections of the face are forested and the upper sections are talus without any significant obstacles.

 Access is via Big Gulch Road/FSR-099 [(C)(5) on Page 317].
 Drive up FSR-099 to an open meadow at 8,100 feet.
 Park here in a pullout area.
 With the appropriate vehicle, you can drive all the way up FSR-099 to a saddle that lies at the head of both Big Gulch Canyon and Summerhouse Canyon.

-From the open meadow (8,100 feet), get a good look at the Southwest Aspect of Bear Mountain.
+From the open meadow (8,100 feet), get a good look at the southwest aspect of Bear Mountain.
 You have a clear view of it from here.
-The Southwest Shoulder is obvious and lies just to the R/S of a prominent gully that splits the Southwest Face of Bear Mountain.
-Leave the meadow and bushwhack E across a small stream and into the dense forest.
-Work your way L/N to reach the forested shoulder.
-The gulch to the L (N then NW) of the shoulder is whitish gray rock and is unmistakable.
+The southwest shoulder is obvious and lies just to the right/south of a prominent gully that splits the southwest face.
+Leave the meadow and bushwhack east across a small stream and into the dense forest.
+Work your way left/north to reach the forested shoulder.
+The gulch to the left (north then northwest) of the shoulder is whitish gray rock and is unmistakable.

 At about 8,750 feet, the shoulder steepens considerably.
 The forest isn’t too dense and the blowdown is modest here.
 For a good 1,000 vertical feet, the shoulder is quite steep.
 You will be on all fours at times to make progress up the steep gravel and pine duff.
 It is a real grind.
 The slope moderates when you reach tree line.
-At this point, a wide gully is to the L/NW and the South Ridge is to the R/E with another gully (of sorts) in between.
+At this point, a wide gully is to the left/northwest and the south ridge is to the right/east with another gully (of sorts) in between.